 Recommendation: Determine the keywords and phrases that do not define the products or services being marketed in your ads.
 If you’re a women’s shoe store that only sells flats and heels, for example, then you wouldn’t want your ads to show up when people search for “women’s sneakers” or “women’s athletic shoes.”

-Visit the Google AdWords Help Center to learn more about how to add negative keywords to your campaigns.
+Visit the Google Ads Help Center to learn more about how to add negative keywords to your campaigns.

 Mistake #4: Not effectively utilizing ad groups

 Ad groups are designed to help group your keywords and ads based on similar themes.
 Lumping all of your keywords into one ad group and showing everyone the same ad is not an effective paid search strategy and may end up costing you clicks, leads, and dollars.
 Showing the same ad to people searching for different keywords could mean thousands of wasted impressions.

 We often see accounts that are set up with little or no structure to their campaign and ad group, and this is one of the biggest mistakes people make when it comes to Google Ads account management.

 Recommendation: Build out ad groups as specifically as possible by merging similar keywords and ads into in different ad groups.
 For example, if my business is a women’s shoe store that also sells accessories, I may want to set up my campaigns and ad groups as follows:

 Women’s Shoes (Campaign)